 - 2.6 Review and evaluate procedures and criteria for the selection, appointment, performance evaluation and if appropriate, the termination of services of the external auditors and recommend the same to the Board and if required, to the Shareholders, for approval; - 2.7 Review the external auditors' proposed audit scope and approach, including coordination of audit effort with internal audit; - 2.8 Review and approve in consultation with the chief audit executive and the head of the Finance organization, all audit and non-audit services to be performed by the external auditors and the related fees to be paid for such services; and ensure that non-audit services, if allowed or approved, are disclosed in the Company's annual report; - 2.9 Review and confirm the independence of the external auditors by obtaining statements from the auditors on relationships between the auditors and the Company (Statement of Independence) and evaluate any relationships or services disclosed in such Statement that may impact the objectivity, independence or quality of services of the external auditors and take appropriate action in response to such Statement to satisfy itself of the external auditor's independence; and - 2.10 Ensure that the external auditors or its lead audit partner of the external auditing firm assigned to the Company is changed or rotated once every five (5) years or such shorter or longer period provided under applicable laws and regulations. - 3.
-With respect to Compliance - 3.1 Monitor compliance and adherence by the Company with all applicable laws and regulations pursuant to which the Company conducts its operations and business activities; and - 3.2 Obtain regular updates from Management and Company's legal counsel regarding compliance matters including findings of any examinations by regulatory agencies and any auditor observations. - 3.3 Review the process for communicating the codes of conduct to employee personnel and management, and for monitoring compliance with said codes of conduct.
+With respect to enterprise risk management - 3.1 Oversee the Company's risk management framework, the policies and processes adopted by Management with respect to risk identification and assessment, development of risk management strategies and monitoring of risk management performance; and - 3.2 Oversee Management's risk management activities and require Management to provide a report and discuss with the Committee about the Company's significant or major risk exposures, if any, and the steps taken by Management to manage and monitor such risks. - 4.
+With respect to legal and regulatory compliance - 4.1 Monitor compliance and adherence by the Company with all applicable laws and regulations pursuant to which the Company conducts its operations and business activities; and - 4.2 Obtain regular updates from Management and Company's legal counsel regarding compliance matters including findings of any examinations by regulatory agencies and any auditor observations.